 Hygiene & Respiratory Protocols

-In addition to wearing face masks, the CDC recommends the following basic hygiene practices to prevent the transmission or spread of the virus:
+The CDC recommends the following basic hygiene practices to prevent the transmission or spread of the virus:

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60 percent alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.